How Much Does a PhD Cost? (2025 Updates)

 Private Universities$146,300

-Mostly, these programs also offer financial aid, a living stipend, and a tuition waiver in exchange for an assistantship.
+These programs also offer financial aid, a living stipend, and a tuition waiver in exchange for an assistantship.
 With such assistantship, students may do part-time work as a professor or do research.

 1. The graduate research assistantship amounts to around $1,833 per month.